Our Team

 Brian Wolff, Ph.D.

-Dr. Brian Wolff is the owner and founder of Wolff Child Psychology and its Director of Psychological and Behavioral Services.
-He established Wolff Child Psychology in 2011 with the goals of providing families with evidence-based, individualized psychotherapy services and with comprehensive neuropsychological and psychoeducational evaluations that provide true insight into each child’s patterns of neurodevelopmental functioning.
+Dr. Brian Wolff is a Clinical Psychologist and the Executive Director and Founder of Wolff Child Psychology.
+He established Wolff Child Psychology in 2011 with the goal of providing families with evidence-based, individualized psychotherapy services and comprehensive neuropsychological and psychoeducational evaluations that provide true insight into each child’s patterns of neurodevelopmental functioning.
 Over the years, Dr. Wolff has brought together an outstanding team of bright, highly trained, and caring psychologists, behavioral specialists, and administrative staff who not only helped expand the number of clients we could see, but who, through their training, experience, and unique perspectives, work every day to improve the quality and effectiveness of our therapy and evaluation services.

 Dr. Wolff received a B.A. in Psychology and Sociology from Yale University, his M.A. and Ph.D. in Child Clinical Psychology from the University of Denver, and his post-doctoral training as a Research Fellow at JFK Partners at the University of Colorado Denver and as a Lecturer at the University of Denver.
 Dr. Wolff is currently on the Board of Directors at Vertical Skills Academy, a specialized school for children with Dyslexia in Evergreen.